 • To highlight the importance of healthy eating, we use annual Roots 2 Food workshops in which children can identify where certain foods come from and how to make healthy choices.
 They make delicious recipes that they then make at home with their families, which strengthens the home/school link.

 • Each class has access to a range of Mindfulness resources that are used regularly as a relaxation tool.

-Our PSHE scheme of work is further supplemented by the resources from the Life to the Full programme produced by TENTEN, which teaches RHE through our Catholic faith.
+Our PSHE scheme of work is further supplemented by the resources which teaches RHE through our Catholic faith.
 These lesson resources are mapped out to enrich our Question based Model for PSHE.
 There is an entire platform of creative resources that engage, inform and inspire children, parents and staff.
 This includes interactive video content, story-based activities and original worship music, all whilst employing a wide range of teaching tools and an accompanying programme of classroom prayers.